Quantum jumps in amplitude bistability: Tracking a coherent and invertible state localization: Coherent localization and its inversion

+Let us now come to our first example of a record with no photon ``clicks'', or a so-called null-measurement record, unraveling the ME~\eqref{eq:ME} with no drive ($\varepsilon=\omega_d=0$) and with the two-state system decoupled from the cavity mode ($g=0$).
+In a frame rotating with the resonant mode frequency, this leaves us with

-\textit{Coherent localization and its inversion.}---To appreciate the role of coherent localization in a quantum jump, we set $g=\varepsilon=0$ in ME~\eqref{eq:ME}.
-In other words, we now consider an empty cavity mode prepared in a single coherent state, ultimately damped to the vacuum.
-When registering a photoelectron counting record for a decaying coherent state with complex amplitude $\alpha(t)=\alpha e^{-\kappa t}$, the probability density for no photon ``clicks''---a so-called null measurement result---in the interval $[0,t)$ is $\lambda(|\alpha|^2;t)$, where $\lambda(x;t)\equiv \exp[-x(1-e^{-2\kappa t})]$~\cite{Carmichael2013Ch4, SM}.
-A more intricate evolution arises when we consider the decay of a coherent-state superposition~\cite{Buzek1992, SGComment1994, Carmichael1994, Carmichael1999, Glancy08, Deleglise2008} in a damped resonator with initial state~\cite{Carmichael2013Ch4}
+In other words, we consider an empty cavity mode prepared in a coherent state $|\alpha\rangle$---a continuous deterministic evolution with initial condition $|\overline{\psi}_{\rm REC}(0)\rangle=|\alpha\rangle$, decaying to the vacuum.
+When registering a photoelectron counting record for a damped coherent state with complex amplitude $\alpha(t)=\alpha e^{-\kappa t}$, the un-normalized conditioned state is (see Appendix~\ref{subsubsec:dampedA} for more details)